Pomegranate Mimosa

 Pomegranate Mimosas ready for a holiday party

-This time of year I like to jazz up sparkling wine with champagne cocktails, and Pomegranate Mimosas have become one of our favorites to share this time of year.
+This time of year I like to jazz up sparkling wine with champagne cocktails, and Pomegranate Mimosas have become one of our favorites to share this time of year with our famous Christmas Mimosa.
+We also love our Pomegranate Ginger Beer Cocktail as another alternative using pomegranate juice.

 How to Make a Pomegranate Mimosa